 Supermarket loyalty card comparison - get discounts on your spending

 In the below table, we compare the loyalty card/apps provided by supermarkets that allow you to earn rewards or discounts based on your personalised spending.
 For a more in-depth explanation as to how each of the loyalty cards works, see below the table.

 |Points earnt on fuel|

 One of the newest loyalty card/apps on the scene is from Lidl, and it actually has one of the biggest reward rates in comparison to your spend, despite being one of the cheapest supermarkets to do your shopping at.
 It doesn’t work in the same way as the other cards, but it does still reward you for loyal spending.

 Each calendar month, you'll have the chance to save money on your weekly shop with exclusive coupons within the app.
 For example, this month Lidl Plus users can get £10 off a garden tool and 15% off cooked and cured meat.

 Any extras for owning the Lidl Plus card?

-Make sure you remember those cards when you go shopping and scan them every time you’re at the checkout.
+Supermarket loyalty cards are probably one of the easiest ways to benefit from rewards on your everyday spending with most of us regularly shopping at supermarkets each week.
+Despite this, there are more and more ways to earn money back on your everyday spending with cashback apps and cashback credit cards which means that you can maximise the number of rewards you get on one purchase.
+Just ensure that you remember those cards when you go shopping and scan them each time you’re at the checkout.
 It may not seem like you’re earning much, but the savings can and do add up.
 After all, what can be better than getting free food?